rojaswestall/nuwc-server/README.md

-# nuwc-server
+# nuworldcup-react
-Server that handles requests from react app and slack
+The world cup website, but as a react app so we can add functionality!